This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 - 16 ounces uncooked short pasta

 - 4 cups whole milk

-- ¼ tsp ground mustard seed powder or ½ tsp dijon mustard
+- ¼ teaspoon ground mustard seed powder or ½ teaspoon dijon mustard

 - 2 cups gruyere cheese, shredded